jwang707/APCSFinalProject/README.md

 I started work on Processing, implementing the title screen and beginning to work on basic buttons.
 I still have to update the UML diagram to include Processing classes (I did not realize how many I would need!)

 6/3/21
 Did a good chunk of work today in Processing, adding buttons including one that can create/display an application.
 Fiddled around with colors but I don't think it's ready to put in the demo.
+Also ended up making buttons functional.